Shrey-Shah/Android-Samples/README.md

 Android-Samples
 ===============

 Free and open source samples for android available here.
 Download and use them in your projects.
-If ypu want any other samples or have any doubt in these samples feel free to contact me at shrey4796@gmail.com
+If you want any other samples or have any doubt in these samples feel free to contact me at shrey4796@gmail.com